sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/use-a-sample-mim-solution-in-sharepoint-server.md

 3. **MA-SP.xml** - This is the MIM management agent for SharePoint Server.

-4. **MV.xml** - This XML file contains additional User Profile Synchronization configuration.
+4. **MV.xml** - This XML file contains more User Profile Synchronization configuration.

 ## Gather the configuration details you need
 <a name="BKMK_Gather"> </a>

-To run the Microsoft PowerShell commands involved in this solution, you'll need to catalog some information from your Active Directory and your SharePoint Server configuration as well.
+To run the Microsoft PowerShell commands involved in this solution, you need to catalog some information from your Active Directory and your SharePoint Server configuration as well.
 You should include this information in any build-documentation you keep on the User Profile Synchronization process.

 **Active Directory**